We Deal in Lead A Weird West Gunslinger Adventure Game

 • Average WIT and SPI (round up) → Heart

-• Gunslingers exist outside the skein and cannot interact with bonfires or benefit from Iðunn’s mead
+• Gunslingers exist outside the skein and cannot interact with bonfires or benefit from Iðunn’s mead.

-• Enemies still drop Souls which heal d4 ability damage for Gunslingers
+• Enemies still drop Souls which heal d4 ability damage for Gunslingers.

-• Soul remnants can be used in rituals or broken for the same benefit as Souls
+• Soul remnants can be used in rituals or broken for the same benefit as Souls.

-Appendix III: Gunslinger Tables #
+Gunslinger Tables #

-First Names #
+First name table #

-d100 First Name
+d100 Name

 1 Agnes